PredDiff: Explanations and Interactions from Conditional Expectations: Introduction

 \section{Introduction}

-Understanding complex machine learning models is fundamental for high-stake applications e.g.\ in health care or criminal justice.
+Understanding complex machine learning models is fundamental for high-stake applications, e.g., in healthcare or criminal justice.
 To this end, the Explainable AI (XAI) community has put forward a plethora of different attribution methods, see \cite{covert2021explaining,Lapuschkin_2019,lundberg2017unified,Montavon2018,Samek2021} for reviews.
-Most methods summarize the complex, non-linear interactions, which a single feature undergoes while traversing a machine learning model, into a single attribution score.
+Most methods summarize the complex, non-linear interactions that a single feature undergoes while traversing a machine learning model into a single attribution score.
 While this approach can provide invaluable informative heatmaps, feature-wise relevances do not provide access to feature interactions \cite{Toothaker1994MultipleRT,tsang2021interpretable} and can even be misleading as interaction effects are implicitly distributed onto single-feature relevances \cite{deng2020unified}.
-From an application perspective, understanding feature interactions is of particularly importance e.g.\ in the sciences, ranging from binding effects in quantum chemistry to medical risk predictions for patients with multiple conditions, where only single feature attribution scores can lead to wrong insights.